yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

 #### The Agony of Teething

 Hugo is an open source project; as of right now its most recent [release][releases] is 0.55.
-Unlike Jekyll it hasn't yet reached a 1.0 release, and thus has made no promises about backwards compatability.
+Unlike Jekyll it hasn't yet reached a 1.0 release, and thus has made no promises about backwards compatibility.
 And that's _fine_.
 Each of the themes is similarly an open source effort, typically -- though not always -- with a single developer who is very possibly the sole invested consumer as well.
 And so things have broken, _badly_.
 Which maybe is to be expected, in a project this immature.

 But for each and every one of these themes the "official" hosted demo of the theme appears to work fine, which gives a Hugo-newbie like me the impression that there are _many_ more out-of-the-box functional themes than there actually are.